 Often, after a few days of travel, you will realize you have too much stuff and begin to throw things away that you are not using daily.
 Also, keep in mind that shopping is very cheap in Sri Lanka, and almost all amenities can be purchased as needed.

-I do suggest packing sunblock as it can be quite expensive in Sri Lanka.
+I do suggest packing sunblock because it can be quite expensive in Sri Lanka.

 To see the complete packing list visit our page in which we share our ideal packing list.